 Trex decking is a hassle-free, low-composite, and eco-friendly decking material.
 Made from 95% recycled materials, Trex planks contain special three-sided shell protection.
-This allows the planks to retain its beautiful look for many years in the color of your choice.
+This allows the planks to retain their beautiful look for many years in the color of your choice.

 Here at Miles Bradley, our distinguished installers are experienced and certified Trex Platinum Contractors.
 We know how to install Trex and make it look its best.
 To get your new deck installed, contact us today and request a free quote.
 We can’t wait to hear from you!

 Maintenance-free deck builders are always available at Miles Bradley Building and Remodeling.
 What does it mean to have a maintenance-free deck?
 When it came to older more traditional wood decks, there was a certain level of maintenance you needed to do.
 Maintenance for the wood deck can include, cleaning, sanding, repairs, stain, and much more.
 Now a wood deck is a fine choice but just be aware there is more work in owning one.

-A low maintenance composite deck is the most popular choice when it comes to new decks.
-In addition, the maintenance on these type of decks is at a bare minimum.
+A low-maintenance composite deck is the most popular choice when it comes to new decks.
+In addition, the maintenance on these types of decks is at a bare minimum.
 You do not have to worry about splinters or chipping paint, just sweep off the deck and you are good to go.
 One of the big choices people ask is Trex vs Timbertech when choosing materials for their deck.

 Here at Miles Bradley Building and Remodeling, we work almost exclusively with Trex Decking.
 Also, we have certified Trex Decking installers with years of experience in the product.
 Timbertech is also a nice choice and quality material as well.
 Either way, you are getting some of the best materials for your new deck.
 The beauty of Trex decks is you will not experience rot, splitting, swelling, or cracking.
 Making it a great choice.